• start here

 This check-in process is completed at the back desk, where a ranger will sight your National Parks Pass, shuttle bus ticket, and ask you to complete a Walker Safety checklist (basically just confirming that you have a tent, sleeping bag, rain jacket, warm clothing, and sturdy boots).

-And do note that, even if you are planning to stay in the huts every single night of your walk, you are still required to carry a tent!
-More on this under “Packing list for the Overland Track (summer)”.
+** EVEN if you are planning to stay in the huts every single night of your walk, you are still required to carry a tent!
+Read my complete Overland Track packing list.

 This helps the rangers keep an eye on your party’s movements in case of emergency, so it’s recommended that you try to stick to your written plans as closely as possible to avoid any unnecessary rescues being sent out in your honour.